 Students in the International Development Program are required to complete a concentration involving a minimum of ten semester credits in a given specialization area.
 The majority of the Concentration courses are completed in an independent format.
 This allows the student's specialization area to be uniquely tailored to suit his/her needs and professional goals.
-Examples of concentration topics include: Agro Forestry; Civil Society; Community and Global Economics; Cross Cultural Relations; Development Policies of Government and Religion; Disaster Preparedness; Education; Environmental Studies; Food Security; International Agriculture; Management of Non Profit Organizations; Mass Communications; Peace and Conflict Resolution; Poverty Mitigation; Public Health; Women in Development; and Social Policy.
-A Concentration Area is selected in consultation with the Academic Advisor during the first two years of study.
-Once a topic has been decided upon, a Concentration Mentor is assigned who, together with the Academic Advisor, guides the student through the Concentration requirements.
+Examples of concentration topics include: Advocacy, Agro Forestry; Civil Society; Cross Cultural Relations; Development Policies of Government and Religion; Disaster Preparedness; Education; Environmental Studies; Food Security; Gender and Development; International Agriculture; Microenterprise; NGO Policies and Operations; Peace and Conflict Resolution; Poverty Mitigation;

+and Public Health.
+A Concentration Area is selected in consultation with the Academic Supervisor during the first two years of study.
+Once a topic has been decided upon, a Concentration Mentor is assigned who, together with the Academic Supervisor, guides the student through the Concentration requirements.